-For Ahkeem is a coming-of-age story against the backdrop of Ferguson.
-After a school fight gets 17-year old Daje Shelton expelled from her high school, she resolves herself make a better future.
-But focusing on school is tough as she loses multiple friends to gun violence, falls in love for the first time, and becomes pregnant with a boy, Ahkeem, just as Ferguson erupts a few miles down the road.
-Through Jade’s intimate coming-of-age story, For Ahkeem illuminate’s challenges that many Black teenagers face in America today, and witnesses the strength, resilience, and determination it takes to survive.
+After a school fight gets 17-year-old Daje expelled from her high school, she resolves to reach for a better future.
+But that won’t be easy.
+She loses friends to gun violence, falls in love for the first time, and becomes pregnant with a boy, Ahkeem – just as the Ferguson unrest erupts nearby.
+Daje’s intimate coming-of-age story illuminates the challenges that many Black teenagers face in America today and witnesses the strength, resilience, and determination it takes to survive.

 Cast: Daje Shelton, Tammy Moore, Antonio Shumpert, Judge Jimmie Edwards, Quinton Jackson, Ahkeem Shumpert

 This film hits home literally, I live and educate in this area.
 There are so many Dajes.

 This is a tough film; following a black girl through her last years of high-school in a downtrodden suburb of St Louis.
 She's troubled, as is her situation, with the riots in Ferguson, MO figuring into the story.
 No frills here, just a raw look at a person for whom hope seems an unattainable state of mind.